qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/tasks.rst

 ..................

 Create a task from a function (``run`` in this example).
-The first parameter of the function will hold the :class:`QgsTask` for the function.
+The first parameter of the function will hold the :class:`QgsTask <qgis.core.QgsTask>` for the function.
 An important (named) parameter is ``on_finished``, that specifies a function that will work on the result.